ryanholz/VLSI2Project/README.md

 # VLSI2Project

-Repository for WBSoc can be [found here](https://github.com/apdn/WBSoC)
+Repository for WBSoc can be [found here](https://github.com/apdn/WBSoC).
+Note: The RTL in this repository has been included in our repo for convenience.

 Repository for Pyverilog library [found here](https://github.com/PyHDI/Pyverilog)